-The University is proud to hold an Athena SWAN Bronze Award, which recognises our commitment to advancing womens careers in science, technology, engineering, maths and medicine (STEMM).
-Within the Athena SWAN context our key aims are to:
+The University is proud to hold an Athena SWAN Bronze Award, which recognises our commitment to advancing womens careers in higher education.
+Within the Athena SWAN

-- tackle the unequal representation of women in science
+- tackle the unequal representation of women in academia;

-- address the reducing numbers of women in sciences, academic leadership, and management and at policy-making levels
+- address the reducing numbers of women in sciences, academic leadership, management and at policy-making levels;

 Why is this important?

 It's apparent that particular groups of staff are under-represented in the University at all levels and there are also significant variations in how women can progress their careers.
 To combat this, we aim to embed equality and inclusion into all our mainstream activity and remove barriers that create differential progress.

 This is right from a simple 'justice' perspective and will also benefit the institution by raising overall performance and enabling a wider range of views and experiences to contribute to leadership and decision making.